 The 'truffle' was one of my favorite dish of the meal, consists of a poached egg, morel mushroom, black truffle and fried stick.
 The egg was perfectly poached, the runny yolk was rich and creamy, indeed one of the best runny yolk i have had in China.
 The crunchy mushrooms and crisp fried stick lift the texture and flavor to another level.

 A cute twisted sesame bun (芝麻花卷) was served with the 'tuffle' egg dish.
 Dipped the fluffy bun into the creamy and flavorful egg yolk, the best combination!

 Next came the dessert part.
-My partner had the ‘Flower pot’, which was a roselle and green apple sorbet with dehydrated enoki mushoom.
+My partner had the 'Flower pot', which was a roselle and green apple sorbet with dehydrated enoki mushroom.
 On the side was a pan-fried sticky rice cake.
 The later one was a bit over-fried, too hard for our liking.
-While the ‘Flower Pot’ itself was quite delicious and refreshing.
+While the 'Flower Pot' itself was quite delicious and refreshing.

 The Shanghainese breakfast was a quite lovely dessert.
 The osmanthus congee was a bowl of nicely cooked sticky rice congee topped with red bean paste and osmanthus, it was sweet but not overly.
 Side with a cube of in-house made fermented tofu and crisp dough stick.
-I am not a big fan of fermented tofu, but this one was a ‘BUT’.
-The jelly outlayer has a lovley rose flavor, it was quite smooth.
+I am not a big fan of fermented tofu, but this one was a 'BUT'.
+The jelly outlayer has a lovely rose flavor, it was quite smooth.
 The crispy dough stick was not a traditional flaky style, the texture and taste was more like doughnuts.